remy/remysharp.com/public/drafts/my-node-test-strategy.md

 });
 ```

 The only problem I find with tape is that there's no `beforeEach` and `afterEach` which is very useful for state reset.
 However, it's possible to patch tape using [this technique](https://github.com/remy/autocache/blob/master/test/core.js#L474-L510).
-This alone might be a reason to use tap (or [tapes](https://www.npmjs.com/package/tapes) which extends tap).
+This alone might be a reason to use tap...maybe.

 ## Reporters